PatWalters/sdf_search/README.md

 This process will create two files.

+- `ams_sub.h5`  an HDF5 file containing a molecule index and the fingerprints for substructure searching
-- `ams.h5`  an HDF5 file containing a molecule index and the fingerprints for the molecules.
+- `ams_sim.h5`  an HDF5 file containing a molecule index and the fingerprints for similarity searching
 - `ams.ddb`  a DuckDB database containing all the data fields in the SDF.

 ## Searching a database